The environments in which leaf chain mechanisms operate can differ widely.

 Fatigue cracks (which are not necessarily visible) are caused by periodic on-off loading above the endurance limit of the leaf chain.

 The factors that determine when fatigue failure will occur include:

 These sorts of cycles and environments can make it difficult to predict forklift truck leaf chain life so it is essential to conduct regular inspections to evaluate leaf chain replacement life.

 Effective lubrication is a key factor in the longer service life of leaf chain.

-It is common for forklift truck chain users to assume that their leaf chain has been adequately lubricated.
+It is common for forklift truck leaf chain users to assume that their leaf chain has been adequately lubricated.
 But nevertheless, friction corrosion, turned pins, metallic friction, stiff joints, noisy operation and pitting still occurs.

 This is especially the case when the applied lubricant adheres only to the exterior of the leaf chain and doesn’t penetrate the leaf chain joints.

-The life of an adequately lubricated forklift truck chain is estimated to be 60 times longer than that of a dry running leaf chain.
+The life of an adequately lubricated forklift truck leaf chain is estimated to be 60 times longer than that of a dry running leaf chain.
 And even temporary dry running will shorten leaf chain life considerably.

 Selecting the correct lubricant for forklift truck leaf chain can make a huge difference.

 Most chain lubricants for example are designed for transmission or motorcycle applications, whereas the loading and operations of leaf chain require a lubricant with totally different properties.